 21 GCA § 62108(c) (2005) (emphasis added).
+In addition, the ASSM refers to 21 GCA § 62108(c) explicitly.
+ER, tab 5, Ex.
+B(1) (ASSM).
 Perhaps some of the confusion in the instant case arises from the fact that 21 GCA § 62108 does not specifically mention the installation of sewer lines.
 When section 62108 was enacted in 1962, the Legislature may have recognized that amenities such as running water and telephone lines were no longer luxuries but necessities.
 See Guam Pub.
 L. 6-134:2 (Dec.
 18, 1962).
-Apparently, the Legislature did not find it necessary to mention sewers in section 62108 because since at least 1952, Guam law has required subdividers to either provide sewer lines or to subdivide the property in a way that will allow installation of individual septic systems.
+Apparently, the Legislature did not find it necessary to mention sewers in section 62108 because since at least 1952, Guam law has required subdividers of residential subdivisions to either provide sewer lines or to subdivide the property in a way that will allow installation of individual septic systems.
+See Guam Govt.
+Code § 18300(b) (1953) (enacted 1952). ("Whenever . . . there is a sewer line within a reasonable distance to a subdivision, it shall be connected with such main.
+Where connections with an existing main cannot reasonably be provided, proper provision shall be made for the disposal of wastes by means of septic tanks or other [approved] methods of disposal ...).